matthewsttr/matthewsttr.github.io/_posts/2025-07-22-PythonSetupWindows.md

 >>> import sympy
 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-ModuleNotFoundError: No module named '
+ModuleNotFoundError: No module named 'sympy'
 ```

 then you don't have access to the sympy module.
 One thing to check is that the you activated the virtual environment before starting the python interpreter.
 Another reason could be that your installation of sympy failed.